 When is this year’s Bungo In The Back Lanes?

-It’s best to check on the homepage for details of dates of all our events.
+It’s best to check on our calendar of upcoming events for details of dates of all our events.

 Can I help?

 Absolutely.
 The event is run by a small team of volunteers, and we are grateful for all the help we can get, especially on the day.
 Contact firstname.lastname@example.org if you want to help out, putting up, taking down, stewarding, manning stalls, delivering newsletters or generally want to get involved with the work of the Strathbungo Society.